Rowland Hill, 1st Viscount Hill: Waterloo and later career

 A keen foxhunter, Hill was master of the North Shropshire Foxhounds until 1823.
-The pack exists to this day and hunts the north of the county, including the grounds of his birthplace, Hawkstone Hall.
-He later shared the Mastership with Sir Bellingham-Graham and Sir Edward Smythe, the hounds at this time being kennelled two miles south-east of Hawkstone Hall.
-Hill also formed the Hawkstone Otter Hunt around 1800, which was maintained and hunted by successive Lords.
+The pack exists to this day and hunts the north of the county, including the grounds of his childhood home, Hawkstone Hall.
+He later shared the Mastership with Sir Bellingham Graham and Sir Edward Smythe, the hounds at this time being kennelled two miles south-east of Hawkstone Hall.
+Hill also formed the Hawkstone Otter Hunt around 1800, which was maintained and hunted by successive viscounts.
 He served as treasurer of the Salop Infirmary at Shrewsbury in 1825, laying the foundation stone of a major rebuild of the hospital in 1827.

 He died at Hardwicke Grange, Hadnall, Shropshire on 10 December 1842.
 He is buried in the churchyard at Hadnall.

 Family

 Hill never married and on his death the baronetcy passed in remainder to Rowland Hill, 2nd Viscount Hill, the son of his deceased brother, John.
-His brothers Thomas, Robert and Clement also followed military careers and were present at the Battle of Waterloo.
+His brothers Robert, Clement and Thomas, also followed military careers and were present at the Battle of Waterloo.